dbrattli/aioreactive/README.md

     Observable -> Operator -> Operator -> Operator -> Observer

 Aioreactive contains many of the same operators as you know from RxPY.
-Our goal is not to implement them all, but to have the most essential ones.
+Our goal is not to implement them all, but to provide the most essential ones.

 * **concat** -- Concatenates two or more observables.
+* **choose** -- Filters and/or transforms the observable.
+* **choose_asnc** -- Asynchronously filters and/or transforms the observable.
 * **debounce** -- Throttles an observable.
 * **delay** -- delays the items within an observable.
 * **distinct_until_changed** -- an observable with continuously distinct values.
 * **filter** -- filters an observable.
+* **filteri** -- filters an observable with index.
 * **flat_map** -- transforms an observable into a stream of observables and flattens the resulting observable.
+* **flat_map_latest** -- transforms an observable into a stream of observables and flattens the resulting observable by producing values from the latest observable.
 * **from_iterable** -- Create an observable from an (async) iterable.
 * **subscribe** -- Subscribes an observer to an observable.
 Returns a subscription.
 * **map** -- transforms an observable.